Tobi-Archademy/alx_python/python-hello_world/README.md

 _conatins all the project work on python **HELLO WORLD**, which includes:_

-* 0. Hello, print
+* Hello, print.
-* 1. Copy - Cut - Paste
+* Copy - Cut - Paste.
-* 2. Positive anything is better than negative nothing
+* Positive anything is better than negative nothing.
-* 3. The last digit
+* The last digit.
-* 4. Hexadecimal printing
+* Hexadecimal printing.
+* 00...99.
+* Inventing is a combination of brains and materials.
+The more brains you use, the less material you need.